cisnes/BITCORN-Multinode/README.md

 ***

 ***Step 5***
-* Choose a server size: We recommend to purchase the $5 Vultr VPS with 1GB of Ram, this will allow you to install around 5 or 6 masternodes on this 1 VPS.
+* Choose a server size: We recommend to purchase the $5 Vultr VPS with 1GB of Ram, this will allow you to install around 4 or 5 masternodes on this 1 VPS.
+Do not install more than this on the $5 VPS as you will run into space issues as you are only allowed 25GB max per VPS.

 ![Example-OS](https://i.imgur.com/WRiYXxt.png)
 ***